-At Fit Small Business, we analyzed data from our own study plus findings from a national retail association to determine the best way for small businesses to take advantage of the spending season.
+At Fit Small Business, we analyzed data from our own study plus findings from a national retail association to determine the best way for small businesses to take advantage of the holiday spending season.

-One in Four Shoppers Plan to “Shop Small”
+Holiday Shoppers Plan to “Shop Small”

 Which Small Businesses Fare Best During the Holiday Season?